PlesaLab/gene-map-nBC-docker/README.md

 ### 2. Build the Docker Image

 > [!NOTE]
-> Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is running in the background (and set default memory to max)
+> Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is running in the background (and change default memory to max in Settings)

 ```bash
 docker build --no-cache \